Feed People

 - help feed kids at school

-- learn to cook beans from scratch (by far the cheapest protein!)
+- learn to cook beans from scratch (the cheapest protein!)

 - volunteer at your religious group or a homeless shelter’s food program